alexnm/house-moldovan-blog/src/posts/itineraries/vietnam-cambodia.md

 ## Days 2-3: Sapa

-After spending our first day in Hanoi, we left the city for a two-day visit of rural Vietnam, up-north, in the beautiful region of Sapa.
+After spending our first day in Hanoi, we left the city for a two-day visit of rural Vietnam, up-north, in the mountainous region of Sapa.

 We previously booked this trip with a local company, and they took care of everything: arranged a bus transfer, made sure we had all meals included and planned our trekking activities.